 After assessment and a (possible) stabilization period, Nebraska students are involved in academic and social life on the campus, giving them an opportunity to increase their cognitive abilities, work on their social skills and find new friends.
 Individual and group therapies are there so teens can get an individual guidance and their progress can be measured.
 The adventure therapy is a big part of our autism school as well, as it teaches our students how to confront their fears and how to be more independent.

 Autism School for Nebraska Teens

-Founded by Dr. Gordon Day, our autism school for Nebraska teens combines several different types of treatment into one.
+Our autism school for Nebraska teens combines several different types of treatment into one.
 At our facilities, Nebraska teens on the autism spectrum will get everything they need to successfully overcome their obstacles, improve the quality of their lives, and reach their full potential.
 Our team is diverse and made out of experts who, together, cover every aspect of the treatment.

 We at Seven Stars believe that, when combined together, residential treatment and adventure therapy can do wonders for Nebraska teens with neurodevelopmental disorders.
 If needed, we also have a stabilization period in case we admit traumatized or struggling Nebraska teens who first need to find their emotional and mental balance before starting with our therapy.

 We admit teens in our autism school, ages 13-17, and create an individual program for each of them, challenging them academically and socially in order to get the best from them.
 It doesn’t matter if your home in Nebraska is far away from our autism school in Utah.
 We encourage families from all over the country to visit our facilities and see for themselves if our environment would benefit their Nebraska teens.